Arispilianidis/DiplomaThesis/README.md

 # DiplomaThesis
-Automatic digital transformation of business processes to web applications
+Automated digital transformation of HR business processes to web applications

 Digital transformation is the process of using digital technologies to create new - or modify existing - business processes to respond to changing market needs.
 So, the need is obvious,